Get travel and medical insurance

 Latest travel alert

-The frequency of North Korean nuclear and missile tests has increased and the level of tension between North and South Korea can escalate at little notice.
-More detailed advice is included in the Safety and Security tab.
+The frequency of North Korean nuclear and missile tests has increased, and the latest nuclear test was carried out by North Korea on 3 September 2017.
+These tests can increase the level of tension between North and South Korea at little notice.
+More detailed information is included in the Safety and Security tab.

-There have been regular, large scale demonstrations in Seoul recently.
-The largest demonstrations have taken place in Seoul Plaza and Gwanghwamun in central Seoul on Saturday afternoons.
-Demonstrations have been mostly peaceful, but it is advisable to monitor local media, follow the advice of local authorities and exercise caution in crowded areas.
+Large demonstrations regularly take place in central Seoul, particularly around Seoul Plaza and Gwanghwamun.
+They are mostly peaceful, but it is advisable to monitor local media, follow the advice of local authorities and exercise caution in crowded areas.

 Irish citizens in Korea should download TravelWise, the Department's new free smartphone app, and set an alert for 'Korea, Republic of (South Korea)', to receive all of our significant security and other updates direct to your phone.
 You should also follow Irish Embassy Korea on Twitter.
 In the event of a crisis, we will issue travel advice from @IrishEmbKorea, based on updates issued by the authorities in Ireland and Korea.